Flatness of Minima in Random Inflationary Landscapes: Multi-field models

 where the masses $\mu M$ and $\rho M$ for the fields $\tilde\phi$ and $\tilde\chi$ are defined in terms of $M$, the GUT mass, the $a_i M$ are cubic couplings, and the $b_i$ are quartic couplings.
 We will assume that the masses are around the GUT scale ($\sim 10^{16}$ GeV).
 We motivate the quartic potential from a Wilsonian perspective wherein higher order terms are suppressed by the energy scale at which new physics enters.
 We assume this is the string scale or Planck scale ($\sim 10^{19}$ GeV).
 Terms higher than quartic order, as they are suppressed by this higher energy scale, are neglected in the analysis.
 The coefficients $a_i$ and $b_i$ are order one numbers.
 The terms that appear in~\eqref{eq:multi-potential} are dictated by the fact that we demand all slow-roll potentials to be bounded from below.
 With this in mind, the $a_i$ can be positive or negative and the $b_i$ are positive.
 When both fields tend to $-\infty$, the quartic terms should have no odd powers in any of the two variables.
 We can rescale~\eqref{eq:multi-potential} similarly to what we did in the single field case.
 With $\tilde{\varphi} = M \varphi$ and $\tilde{\chi} = M \chi$, we have

 Now all parameters and variables in potential $v$ are dimensionless and it is sensible to talk about the magnitude of parameters.
 Note that $V = M^4 v$.
 These methods can readily be generalized to having more scalar fields.
 We simply require that the superpotential is renormalizable and bounded from below.
 As adding more scalars and studying the potentials explicitly in the finite field case is computationally more intensive, we do not extend the analysis beyond the two field level in this work.
 When searching for minima in the potential one will encounter both false and true vacua.
 We allow for slow-roll regions around false vacua (local minima) and not only the true vacua (global minima).
-Adding a zeroth order term to the potential will shift the energy of the relative minimum.
-Though the potential appears in the denominator of the slow-roll conditions, we assume constant terms in the potential do not greatly affect flatness and therefore neglect these terms in writing~\eqref{eq:multi-dimensionless}.
+The reason that we allow for both false and true vacua for slow-roll in two field case is based on computational and physical grounds.
+If we only look for global minima to test our slow-roll constraints, we firstly need to find global minima using methods such as steepest gradient descent subject to some arbitrary initial conditions.
+This will greatly increase the computational time and render the numerical test impossible in a reasonable time frame.
+Moreover, on physical grounds as long as the false vacuum is sufficiently long lived, the Universe may be in a metastable state.
+We do not analyze the lifetime to exclude short lived false vacua as this analysis depends on details of, say, particle physics and the presence of other nearby minima.